 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be difficult to talk about, because it involves balancing what consider your worth and the amount an employer believes they can afford.
-If done properly it can be positive for both parties that results in a greater salary for the employee and a greater engagement of the employee in their job.
-Here’s how to bargain your salary in confidence.
+Negotiating a salary can be a difficult conversation, as it involves balancing what you consider your worth and what an employer thinks they’re able to afford.
+But, if it’s done correctly it could be an enjoyable experience for both sides that results in a higher pay for the employee and greater engagement of the employee in their job.
+Here’s how you can negotiate your salary with confidence.

 The most important takeaways

-- Before you make a salary offer take a look at market rates and industry standards to ensure that your salary proposal is realistic.
+- Before you make a salary offer make sure you research market rates as well as industry standards to ensure the salary you request is reasonable.

-- Get information from networking with colleagues, using websites like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Collect information through networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- Make a list of talking points ahead the time, including education and accreditation as well as years of relevant experiences, achievements and results and unique skills capabilities, knowledge of the industry, and the potential for further training.
+- Plan your talk points ahead of time, including education and certification as well as years of relevant experience, results & achievements and unique skills capabilities, knowledge of the industry, and training opportunities.

-- In the course of negotiations, you should be assertive and confident, yet flexible and open-minded.
-Bring out tangible results you’ve had in your previous roles.
+- During the negotiation, you must be assertive and confident, yet flexible and open.
+Bring out tangible results you’ve achieved in your previous roles.

 Do your research

-Prior to entering any pay negotiation, it’s crucial to conduct thorough research on standard industry rates and market rates to make sure that your salary proposal is realistic.
-Some factors that can affect this could include levels of experience degree, size of the company and the location of the company. (?).
-Another great method to gather information is to network with colleagues or other professionals within your profession.
+Before you enter any pay negotiation, it’s crucial to conduct a thorough investigation of market rates and industry standards to make sure that your salary proposal is realistic.
+Factors that might impact the amount you are offered could be levels of experience level, company size and geographical location. (?).
+One way to gather information is to make connections with your colleagues or those in your chosen job field.

 Research Online

-With the aid of online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. http://www.linkedin.com/salary) and [Glassdoor] (https http://www. glassdoor. com/Salaries/index.
-Htm) you can obtain a more comprehensive information about the benchmarking range of salary businesses pay for the same job.
-It will provide you with an idea of the market prices and also other facets of a job.
+Utilizing online sources, like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. http://www.linkedin.com/salary) and [GlassdoorGlassdoor (https: //www. glassdoor. com/Salaries/index. htm) You can find a more comprehensive information about the benchmarking range of salaries businesses pay for the same job.
+This gives you an idea about current market prices and also other elements that are related to the position.

-Get insight from talking to acquaintances who have had similar roles or reaching out through the professional networks as well doing brainstorming professionals in professional organizations.
+Gain insight by speaking to friends who have held similar roles or reaching out through the professional networks as well doing brainstorming professionals in professional organizations.

-Preparing for any negotiations is always a good time spent.
-You’ll be much more confident in the presentation of your case if have a clear set of talking points outlined in advance.
+The time spent in preparing for a negotiation is always time well spent.
+You’ll feel more confident in giving your argument if you have a clear set of talking points outlined prior to the time.

 - Certification and education